 The law for concealed carry is different in California when compared to other states.
-California Penal Code 25400 PC, or the state’s “carrying a concealed weapon” law, has made it a crime to carry a concealed weapon, whether the gun is inside your vehicle or on your person.
-This legislation has been approved by the Ninth Circuit Court of Appeals.
-The court determined in Peruta vs County of San Diego that the right of California’s citizens to bear concealed guns are not protected by the Second Amendment.
-And since the U.S. Supreme Court has refused any challenge to the ruling, the concealed carry ban in California remains in effect.
+California Penal Code 25400 PC, or the state’s “carrying a concealed weapon” law, has made it a crime to carry a concealed weapon.
+This law applies whether the gun is inside your vehicle or on your person.

-However, there are exceptions to this very strict rule, and meeting the requirements would give you the chance to secure a concealed carry permit in California.
+There are exceptions to this very strict rule, though, and meeting the requirements would give you the chance to secure a concealed carry permit in California.
 However, it’s also vital that you understand all the penalties and consequences for carrying a concealed weapon in the state.

 What Are the Penalties for Carrying a Concealed Weapon?

-Carrying a handgun openly and carrying a concealed weapon without a permit is illegal in the state of California and carries with it some heavy penalties.
-The former would cost you about $1,000 in fines and/or a year’s imprisonment.
+Carrying a handgun openly and carrying a concealed weapon without a permit are both illegal in the state of California.
+A conviction on either charge can result in heavy penalties.
+The potential consequences for both charges are generally the same.

 - Any acts of violence you have committed in the past